dillenlewis/LightFeatherAssignment/README.md

 - Once the app is running on a browser, the app is now usable =)

-- To stop app, go back to your CLI window and type shift+c, then press enter
+- To stop app, go back to your CLI window, press shift+c, and then press enter